immanuelw/paperdata/README.md

 	paperdataDB module:
 		Used to search paperdata database.
 Can be incorporated into other scripts in order to do physics on list of files.

+	search_paperdata.py:
+		Used in conjunction with paperdataDB module to create a GUI which can search the paperdata database as well as output an SQL string.

 	move_data.py:
 		Used to automatically update database with new location when moving .uvcRRE or .uv files